 Cafe Carbon

-With three branches in Amsterdam, Café Carbon is a slightly unfortunately (but actually aptly) named steak and grill restaurant.
+With two branches in Amsterdam, Café Carbon is a slightly unfortunately (but actually aptly) named steak and grill restaurant.
 Not only is everything prepared over charcoal, but you can almost taste your carbon footprint following you out of the door after you’ve paid up and left.
 I’d walked into the restaurant not even sure I felt like eating meat that night, but changed my mind once I looked at the menu.
-I’m sorry-not-sorry that Mr Foodie and I ended up ordering a triple meat feast: we started with a 250g ribeye steak and a small rack of lamb, divided into five cutlets.
+I’m sorry-not-sorry that Mr Foodie and I ended up ordering a triple meat feast: we started with a 250 g ribeye steak and a small rack of lamb, divided into five cutlets.
 But somehow the meat was so tender and so tasty, and the char of the grill so moreish, that we skipped dessert in favour of a portion of hot wings.
 I’m pleased to say, they were just as good as the steak.

 Sagardi

 Bang in the centre of town on the Spuistraat, Sagardi is a Basque restaurant that’s known for two things: pintxos and steak.
-To find out more about the pintxos bar, read my article about tapas in Amsterdam.
-But for pure carnivorous pleasure, head past the bar to Sagardi’s meat fridge and charcoal grill – which are quite the sight to behold.
+For pure carnivorous pleasure, head past the pintxos bar to Sagardi’s meat fridge and charcoal grill – which are quite the sight to behold.
 After a couple of meaty starters (we tried the txistorra sausage and the charcoal-roasted pâté), we moved onto the main event: a 2 kg hunk of on-the-bone, premium txuleton (otherwise known as ribeye).
 Grilled to rare perfection, it came with sweet piquillo peppers and hot potato wedges.
-Paired with a bottle of 2018 Rioja Reserva, it was a thing of great beauty.
+Paired with a bottle of Rioja Reserva, it was a thing of great beauty.
 But (and this is a big but) you’re going to pay a lot for this privilege.
-The meat alone came to €245 while the wine was €53.
+The meat alone came to €250.
 I have no problem paying for quality, but for this price I’d expect the service to be slick – and it wasn’t quite there.

 Cannibale Royale